 Ashwani Mudra - Sit in a meditative pose.
 Slowly pull the anus and lower abdominal muscles up and relax.
 Agnisar Kriya - Stand with feet apart.
 Place hands on the knees and loosen your belly.
 Exhale, hold your breath out and pull your stomach in as far as you can, such that it touches your back.
 Then, loosen and release the stomach.

 Milk and honey is a traditional remedy that can help boost your sperm count and improve your reproductive health.
-Milk is rich in vitamin A, needed for spermatogenesis or normal sperm production, and vitamin B12, which can help protect sperm against free radical damage and increase sperm count.
+Milk is rich in vitamin A, needed for sperm production, and vitamin B12, which can maintain sperm count by protecting against free radical damage.
 Honey is not just antioxidant-rich but also has zinc and vitamin B that can help improve fertility and sperm count and quality.
-Good reasons as any to include these foods in your diet.

 We can notify you whenever we have something interesting to share!